UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 }
 ```

-With an appropriate mapping added to the `@context` for the key Filter.
+... with an appropriate mapping added to the `@context` for the key Filter.

 ```
 {
   "Filter": "http://purl.bioontology.org/ontology/SNOMEDCT/116250002"